TranDucHuyVnuHcmUs/VR360VideoPlayer/README.md

 - Unity 2022.2.14f1
 - Google Cardboard VR SDK (newest, 5/5/2023)

+# Clone the project
+Install Git (and Github Desktop or other tools, if you want), then use clone command or tools to clone the project to your local machine.
+This repo is using Git LFS for managing big files, like videos, 3d objects, v.v, so you must pull the big files from Git LFS in order to use in this project.

 # How to do?
 If anyone's interested, please send me a DM, or you can create an issue in this repo, so I'll consider making a video about building this project from scratch.